 The title was suggested by drummer Andrew Ranken, who said "it seemed to sum up life in our band".
 The cover artwork is based on The Raft of the Medusa,

-painting by Théodore Géricault, with the faces of the men on the raft painted by the artist replaced by those of the members of the band by illustrator
+a painting by Théodore Géricault, with the faces of the men on the raft painted by the artist replaced by those of the members of the band by illustrator

 Peter Mennim. wikipedia